-Goal Objective Strategy Action Deliverable Timeline / Status The Systems to m Community Improve pr is safe and public safety Healthy and sccessibility Implement actions to maintain and promote the community safety of our area Develop annual program to upgrade Councils' security and CCTV systems to improve public safety and accessibility Leverage grant funding to implement public safety CCTV at identified sites.
-2023-2026 In Progress On track Plan and upgrade legacy public safety CCTV equipment within the LGA.
-2023 - 2026 In Progress On track Investigate a maintenance programme to ensure equipment is functioning efficiently.
+Goal Objective Strategy Action Deliverable Timeline / Status Implement Develop annual Leverage grant funding to implement public safety CCTV at identified sites.
+2023-2026 In Progress On track The Community is safe and Healthy Investigate Systems to Improve public safety and Implement actions to maintain and promote the community safety of our program to upgrade Councils' security and CCTV systems to improve public Plan and upgrade legacy public safety CCTV equipment within the LGA.
+2023 - 2026 In Progress On track accessibility area safety and accessibility Investigate a maintenance programme to ensure equipment is functioning efficiently.
 2023/2024 In Progress On track The three spheres of government provide positive experiences Improve Consistency and reliability of Investigate technologies that will help develop Investigate and implement updated technologies to 2023/2024 In Progress